hsumyatnoe2092/Face-Recognition-Based-Attendance-System/README.md

 ## System Workflow

-1. **Training Phase**: The system begins by training a face recognition model using the images stored in the `student_images/` directory.
+1. **Training Phase**: The system trains a face recognition model using the images in the `student_images/` folder.
-2. **Face Recognition**: When a student enters the frame, the system captures their face, compares it to the stored reference images, and identifies the student.
+2. **Face Recognition**: As students enter the frame, the system captures and identifies their faces, matching them with the stored reference images.
-3. **Attendance Recording**: Upon successful identification, the system automatically records the student's attendance in the `student_database.csv` file.
+3. **Attendance Recording**: After successful identification, the system records attendance in real-time in the `student_database.csv` file.
-4. **Data Logging**: The attendance logs, along with student information, are stored in structured CSV files (`student_database.csv` and `subjects_database.csv`) for easy access and review.
+4. **Data Logging**: Attendance records are stored in `student_database.csv` and subject-specific data is saved in `subjects_database.csv`.

 ## Folder Structure

-* `attendance_system.py`: Main script responsible for running the attendance system.
+* `attendance_system.py`: Main script for running the system.
-* `student_images/`: Directory containing images of students used for training the face recognition model.
+* `student_images/`: Directory for storing student images used for training.
-* `student_database.csv`: CSV file storing student information (e.g., name, ID).
+* `student_database.csv`: CSV file containing student data (e.g., name, ID).
-* `subjects_database.csv`: CSV file storing subject-related data for attendance tracking.
+* `subjects_database.csv`: CSV file storing subject-related attendance data.
-* `trainer/`: Contains the model and associated files used for face recognition training.
+* `trainer/`: Contains model files and configuration for face recognition.

 ## Usage

-This system is designed to be easy to set up and deploy.
-After installation, simply run the `attendance_system.py` script to begin capturing attendance.
-The system will automatically detect faces, verify student identities, and log attendance in real-time.
+After installation, run the `attendance_system.py` script to begin recording attendance.
+The system will automatically detect and identify students' faces, recording attendance in real-time.

 ## License